DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 The following option can be set in `Systems/Monitoring/<Setup>/Databases/MonitoringDB`:

    *IndexPrefix*:  Prefix used to prepend to indexes created in the ES instance.
 If this
-		   is not present in the CS, the indexes are prefixed with the setup name.
+                   is not present in the CS, the indices are prefixed with the setup name.

 For each monitoring types managed, the Period (how often a new index is created) can be defined with::